 Further advice regarding Coronovirus can be obtained from the Public Health Agency Website

-- Only go outside for permitted shopping, health reasons, work or exercise.
+- Only go outside for permitted reasons.
 If you go out, stay 2 metres (6ft) away from other people at all times.

-- Groups of 4 – 6 people who do not share a household can meet outdoors, maintaining social distancing.
+- Groups of up to 10 people who do not share a household can meet outdoors, maintaining social distancing.